Tuesday, April 13, 2021

 maybe to release that which binds time and [ space ]

-as a journalist, a report, a social anthropologist, as
+as a poet, or journalist, or a social anthropologist, to report.

 This is not simply an awkward means of coaxing